IBM/vpc-vmware-cloud-foundation/README.md

 # Example with two clusters on consolidated architecture.
 You can optionally deploy NSX-T edge nodes on the 2nd cluster.

 zone_clusters = {
-    cluster_0 = {              # value must "cluster_0" for the first cluster
+    cluster_0 = {                              # Value must be "cluster_0" for the first cluster
       name = "mgmt"
-      domain = "mgmt"          # value must "mgmt" for the first cluster vmw_host_profile = "bx2d-metal-96x384"
+      domain = "mgmt"                          # Value must be "mgmt" for the first cluster vmw_host_profile = "bx2d-metal-96x384"
-      host_count = 4           # Define a host count for this cluster.
+      host_list = ["000","001","002","003"]    # Defines a hosts for this cluster.
-      vcenter = true           # value must "true" for the first cluster nsx_t_managers = true    # value must "true" for the first cluster nsx_t_edges = true       # value must "true" for the first cluster public_ips = 2
+      vcenter = true                           # Value must be "true" for the first cluster nsx_t_managers = true                    # Value must be "true" for the first cluster nsx_t_edges = true                       # Value must be "true" for the first cluster public_ips = 2
       overlay_networks = [
           { name = "customer-overlay", destination = "172.16.0.0/16" },